cyberNOC, Technology for Smart Grids

 Flexible energy resources come in different shapes and sizes.
-In the ongoing transformation of the power supply industry, we are moving away from centralised generation to distributed generation, to include flexible resources such as renewable energies, industrial and commercial loads, energy storage systems, residential users/producers, and others.
+In the ongoing transformation of the power supply industry, we are moving away from centralised generation to distributed generation, to integrate flexible resources such as renewable energies, industrial and commercial loads, energy storage systems (batteries), residential users/producers, and others.

-Integrating cyberNOC with its embedded control tools, smart metering, microgrid management solutions and various other grid technologies will add a new level of possibilities to your energy assets.
+Integrating our ICT-platform “cyberNOC” with its embedded control tools, smart metering, microgrid management solutions and various other grid technologies will add a new level of possibilities to your energy assets.

-- Our technology unlocks the flexible potential from consumers, distributed generators and storage devices.
+- Our technology unlocks the flexible potential from consumers, distributed generators and battery storage devices.

 - cyberNOC thus also enables a more efficient use of the existing energy infrastructure.

 - The risk of power outages is significantly minimised.